 Due to high weed pressure in many maize growing regions, it has to be expected that these plants can and will be exposed to higher amounts and also repeated dosages of the herbicides.
-Industry in its own recommendations suggests dosages on herbicide resistant maize up to 92 g ai/ha quizalofop 1,5 kg ai/ha glufosinate 7 l / ha 2,4-D 3,6 l / ha glyphosate
+Industry in its own recommendations suggests dosages on herbicide resistant maize up to 92 g ai/ha quizalofop 1,5 kg ai/ha glufosinate 71/ ha 2,4-D 3,61/ ha glyphosate

-Due to high weed pressure in many maize growing regions, it has to be expected that these plants can and will be exposed to higher amounts and also repeated dosages of the herbicides.
 From the data that is available, it has to be assumed that the specific patterns of complementary herbicide applications will not only lead to a higher burden of residues in the harvest, but may also influence the composition of the plants and agronomic characteristics.
 This aspect was ignored in the risk assessment.
 EFSA should have requested that Monsanto submit data from field trials with the highest dosage of the complementary herbicides that can be tolerated by the plants, also including repeated spraying with each active ingredient in isolation as well as in combination.
 In addition, more varieties carrying the transgenes should have been included in the field trials to see how the gene constructs interact with the genetic background of the plants.